An Ottoman Mirror with Cover, of a Typical Round Form, Decorated with Christian & Hunting Logos, Circa 19th. Century.

 Լ E

-For related fine Ottoman embroidered works of Art and similar materials used, please see the above:
+For related fine Ottoman embroidered works of Art and similar materials used, please see the bellow:

 An exceptionally fine 19th.
 Century Ottoman Hilye-I Sherif and the Murassa (encrusted) cover, (for the item’s information please see the references).